jhkgeneral/CyberSecurity_Consultant/README.md

-# CyberSecurity_Co-Op
+# CyberSecurity_Training
 Hello github community!
 My name is Jim Krueger and I am practicating Internal Auditor specializing in IT Audit.
 I hold CISA and CIA certifications.
 I am presently studying in the field of cybersecurity.
 This repository depicts the archictecture and deployment tools leveraged to setup a MS Azure based virtual network.
 The network includes virtual machines, web applications, and ELK-Stack monitoring function.
 You can find me on [LinkedIn](https://www.linkedin.com/in/jimkrueger1/)

-## Automated ELK Stack Deployment
+## Project 1 Overview: Automated ELK Stack Deployment

 The sections below may be used to either recreate the entire deployment on MS Azure.
-Alternatively, select sections may be viewed to view how to configure and run playbook files to install only certain components, such as `FILEBEAT` or `METRICBEAT`.

 The files referenced have been tested and used to generate a live [ELK Stack](https://www.elastic.co/) deployment on MS Azure.

+Alternatively, select sections may be viewed to understand how to configure and run `Ansible` playbook files to install only certain components, such as `FILEBEAT` or `METRICBEAT`.

 This README file contains the following sections: